navidmdn/identity_embedding/README.md

 # identity_embedding

-This repository contains code for the paper "X" (link to paper).
+This repository contains code for the paper "[Measuring Dimensions of Self-Presentation in Twitter Bios and their Links to Misinformation Sharing](https://arxiv.org/abs/2305.09548)".

 ## Requirements